aaronchenwei/aaronchenwei.github.io/README.md

 # aaronchenwei.github.io

 This is a personal blog site.

-Site theme is based on [Hacker theme](https://github.com/pages-themes/hacker) of GitHub Pages.
+The site theme is based on [Hacker theme](https://github.com/pages-themes/hacker) of GitHub Pages.